robertbrook/the-island/the-island.md

 Perhaps the money sent had not made up for the work with the papers.
 Perhaps the town tolerated him and his papers, but little more than that.
 I was, after all, his only visitor.
 I decided to take advantage of the quiet and asked him a little more about the island - and about the rest of my journey.

 He said the island was small, that I had already come almost half-way across it since I had arrived.
 This part of the island was his home.
 The people in the city were different, but also richer.
 He wished to be rich.
 But these people in the market town seemed not to satisfy him.
 None of them were rich.
+Even if they had been, how would they have shown it - how would I have told a rich man from a poor one, there?

 He spoke of the city in a tone of admiration: the buildings, the streets, the people - the best of the island, by far.
 Not like here, not like the market, where only country-people came.
 I was lucky to have an opportunity to go.
 He would have wanted to come with me, but the papers, you see?